Fees and charges under the RTI Act

 Applicant under financial hardship

-Where the applicant is a non-profit organisation, they will be in financial hardship if the Commissioner has made a decision that the organisation has financial hardship status under section 67 of the RTI Act.
+Where the applicant is a non-profit organisation, they will be in financial hardship if the Commissioner has made a decision that the organisation has financial hardship status.
 This status is granted for twelve months and can be viewed on OIC’s website.
 If the applicant currently has financial hardship status, the agency must waive the charges.

-- the agency considers the applicant is not making the application for another person who is seeking to avoid payment of the charge.29
+• the agency considers the applicant is not making the application for another person who is seeking to avoid payment of the charge.11

 The concession card must be one of the following:

-The holder of a concession card is someone who is named on the concession card and would be qualified to be named on the concession card at the time it is being relied on (including as a dependent).31 Refer to Applying for financial hardship as an individual for more information about recognised concession cards and financial hardship.
+The holder of a concession card is someone who is named on the concession card and would be entitled to be named on the concession card at the time it is being relied on (including as a dependent).
+Refer to Applying for financial hardship as an individual for more information about recognised concession cards and financial hardship.

 When does an agency have to tell the applicant about charges?

-Under the RTI Act, agencies have to issue the applicant with a charges estimate notice (CEN).
+Under the RTI Act, an agency has to issue the applicant with a CEN if they consider the applicant will need to pay an access and/or processing charge.
 A CEN is a written estimate of the total processing and access charges for the application.
-It has to be issued even if no charges are payable.32

 What information about charges is required in a decision notice?

-The final amount of the processing and/or access charges payable by the applicant must be included in the agency’s written notice of the decision.33 This can be less, but cannot be more, than the agency’s estimate in the CEN.
+The final amount of the processing and/or access charges payable by the applicant must be included in the agency’s written notice of decision.12 This can be less, but cannot be more, than the agency’s estimate in the CEN.

 When do charges have to be paid?